WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-codealong.md

 export default Movie
 ```

-**Talking Points:**

 Let's add some JSX to the render function so this component will be visible in
 our application.
-Let's keep the JSX simple for now as our first step is to confirm it's working.
+Let's keep the JSX simple for now, and we'll make it more
+complex once we're sure it works.

+Remember, our goal is to display the movie title and
+runtime information.

-The goal is to display the movie title and untime information so let's add one `<h1>` for the movie title, and a `<p>` for the runtime.
+Let's add one `<h1>` for the movie title, and a `<p>` for the runtime.
+Remember,

-One thing to always keep in mind is that the JSX of each component in React must return one parent element which in itself can contain as much HTML or additional nested components required by this coponent so be sure to wrap the `<h1>` and `<p>` in a parent element which in this case will be a generic `<div>`.

----
+the JSX of each component in React ultimately must descend from just one parent
+element.
+Wrap the `<h1>` and `<p>` in a `<div>`.

 The JSX will look like this: